Traumatic brain injury treatment comes in a variety of forms.

 Once you have rested enough, you should gradually increase your activity level.

-In the past, many doctors would recommend that concussion patients avoid all strenuous activity until their symptoms were gone.
+In the past, many doctors would recommend that concussion patients avoid all strenuous activity until their symptoms disappeared.
 But that advice is becoming less common in light of new research.

-In fact, low impact exercise, such as walking or swimming, has been shown to help reduce symptoms of nausea and dizziness in mild traumatic brain injury patients and shorten recovery time!
+In fact, low impact exercise, such as walking or swimming, reduces symptoms of nausea and dizziness in mild traumatic brain injury patients and shorten recovery time!

 Just be careful not to overexert yourself.
 If exercise seems to worsen your headaches, take a break.
 Only start exercising when you feel strong enough to.